catgirlclient/nabi/README.md

 # Nabi
-A bot that specializes in ease of use, and versatility.
+A non-profit bot that specializes in ease of use, and versatility.

 ## Features
 * Automoderation via events